Damned by Riches: How Afghanistan’s Mineral Wealth Undermines NATO Mission

 September 11th, 2001: In the United States 2,977 people were killed in an Al Qaeda attack, in Afghanistan the perpetrators cheered, and in the Democratic Republic of Congo (DRC) it was just another day of genocidal slaughter.
 The Second Congo War is not well known but from 1998-2003 it directly involved eight African nations and some 25 armed groups, earning the distinction of the world’s bloodiest conflict since WW2.
 Mineral wealth like Afghanistan’s was one of the conflict’s chief motivators which resulted in 5.4 million war and postwar deaths.

-Today this mineral wealth defines Congolese lives as the world’s manufacturers demands more cassiterite, wolframite, coltan, and gold to produce more laptops, smartphones, and hybrid vehicles.
+Today this mineral wealth defines Congolese lives as the world’s manufacturers demand more cassiterite, wolframite, coltan, and gold to produce more laptops, smartphones, and hybrid vehicles.
 With such immediate wealth, lines of law and order blur until little distinguishes kleptocratic government forces from brutal rebel militias.
 Both fight to control the lucrative mines.
-Both illegally tax, extort, and force local adults and children to work the mines in shifts lasting as long as 48 hours.
+Both illegal tax, extort and force local adults and children to work the mines in shifts lasting as long as 48 hours.
 Both rebel militias and the Congolese National Army use rape and violence to ensure the flow of minerals.

 For their part, the Taliban show little interest in President Karzai as they attempt to cut him out of ongoing peace negotiations with the US government and believe the NFA’s policies are a drive to partition the country under the mask of devolved federalism.
 A dark but not unrealistic possibility is Karzai would seek a peace deal at the expense of the NFA, the non-Pashtuns revolt against the Karzai/Taliban bloc, and in due course the Taliban turn on both Karzai and the NFA.
 The nation’s half million soldiers and police would split down ethnic lines and the country spiral out of control into civil war.
 Afghanistan’s mineral wealth is widely distributed throughout the country and artisanal small-scale mines could turn the country into a lawless conflict zone for generations.